starkware-libs/cairo-docs/src/starkware/cairo/docs/reference/syntax.rst

 Program output
 --------------

-Cairo programs can produce outputs that a smart contract can verify.
-These outputs require the ``output`` builtin.
-The program can product multiple outputs with calls to the ``serialize_word()`` function.
-Outputs can also be structs which are saved to an output file.
+Cairo programs can share information with the verifier using outputs.
+Whenever the program wishes to communicate information to the verifier, it can do so by writing it to a designated memory segment which can be accessed by using the output builtin.
+Instead of directly handling with the output pointer, one can call the ``serialize_word()`` library function which abstracts this from the user.
+Note that in real applications there is only need to output information if it's meaningful in some way for the verifier.
 See :ref:`here <program_output>` for more information.

 The following program outputs two values, 7 and 13.